 Owen Yang has trained as a paediatrician at the National Taiwan University and NTU Hospital.
 He then completed DPhil in Education at the University of Oxford in 2009 before he joined the Cancer Epidemiology Unit.
-He is an epidemiologist in the unit, working primarily on the Million Women Study.
-Owen’s current research focuses on long-term health impacts of childhood exposure.
-He is especially interested in complex exposures such as growth, diet and infections.

-Yang TO. et al, (2016), Int J Cancer, 139, 42 - 49
+Yang TO. et al, (2022), BMC Cancer, 22

 Time-dependent associations between presentation-based infections and subsequent risk of childhood immune cell malignancies

 Alcohol intake and Parkinson's disease risk in the million women study.

 Kim IY. et al, (2020), Mov Disord, 35, 443 - 449

 Prevalence and molecular characterizations of Staphylococcus aureus nasal colonization among patients in pediatric intensive care units in Taiwan.

 Chen Y-H. et al, (2020), Antimicrob Resist Infect Control, 9

 Correction to: T-cell aging in end-stage renal disease: an evolving story with CMV.

 Yang TO. et al, (2019), Med Microbiol Immunol, 208